-If I could sum up my beliefs in just a few words, I’d say that I believe in living intuitively, eating mindfully, slowing down, and doing what makes you really happy.
+If I could sum up my beliefs in just a few words, I’d say that I believe most strongly in nurturing our health, living simply, honouring intuition, and having a balanced approach to wellness.

 My mission in life has always been to do what I love as much as possible.
 When I was younger I remember trying to decide between pursuing graphic design, culinary arts, and nutrition.
 I’ve always loved art and design and I grew up with an innate interest in health and the human body.
 It wasn’t until after several life changes (and epiphanies) at the age of 18 that I found myself on an unexpected path of simple, natural living.

 I decided to pursue nutrition and became a Certified Holistic Nutritionist in 2012.
 I’ve always found joy in writing and first entered the world of blogging back in 2010 with a poetry blog (which quickly became one of my favourite places to express myself creatively, even to this day).
 This later developed into the blog and other creative social platforms you can find me on today.

 Through all the topics I’ve covered as a content creator over the years, my fundamental beliefs have always revolved around being keenly attuned to what feels right, in life and in health.
 I live with my intuition and my values as my compass, and inspiration for doing the same is what you’ll find here on my blog and YouTube channel.
 Helping you find a fulfilling way of eating and living that’s true to you is what I’m all about.